nathsou/Itsamatch/README.md

 ## Usage

-itsamatch exposes two functions and a few types that make it easier to construct data types.
+itsamatch exposes three functions (match, matchMany, genConstructors) and a few types that make it easier to construct data types.
 Below is a simple example showing how it can be used to create a [linked list data type](https://en.wikipedia.org/wiki/Cons#Lists) :

 ```typescript